innovationOUtside/sphinxcontrib-ou-av/docs/ou_mol3d.md

 :width: 800
 :background: '0x222222'
 ```

+Another iteration of this might allow us to enter a common compound name etc. and automatically look-up the appropriate compound code and render the molecule, etc. (See for example [here](https://opencomputinglab.github.io/SubjectMatterNotebooks/chemistry/overview.html) although some of the examples may have rotted by now...*Time for an update over there...—Ed.*)

 *Note that the style information must be presented as a quoted string and take the form of a valid JSON string.*